IBM/FfDL/README.md

   Once installed, use the command `make minikube` to start Minikube and set up local network routes.
 Alternatively, use the Vagrant based setup to automatically install a local Kubernetes cluster.

-* Follow the appropriate instructions for deployment on [IBM Cloud Public](https://github.com/IBM/container-journey-template/blob/master/README.md) and [IBM Cloud Private](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/README.md)
+* Follow the appropriate instructions for deployment on [IBM Cloud Public](https://github.com/IBM/container-journey-template/blob/master/README.md) or [IBM Cloud Private](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/README.md)

 * The minimum recommended capacity for FfDL is 4GB Memory and 2 CPUs.

-* If you already have a tested FfDL deployment, you can jump to [User Guide](docs/user-guide.md) to use FfDL for training your models
+* If you already have a FfDL deployment up and running, you can jump to [User Guide](docs/user-guide.md) to use FfDL for training your models.

 ## Steps
 1. [Quick Start](#1-quick-start)